scrtlabs/SafeTrace/README.md

 - Add noise to user locations, and then output that data to a map without revealing the original data to anyone, including application developers or server owners
 - Analyse and create clusters from user data, and output those results to a map without revealing original data to anyone TBD (we welcome suggestions for computational analysis that provides privacy guarantees as well as useful, high-fidelity output data)
-- We propose using an Intel-SGX based service that uses [Trusted Execution Environments ](https://software.intel.com/en-us/sgx/details) (TEE).
-Additional private compute techniques include homomorphic encryption, multiparty computation, and differential privacy.
+- Initially, we propose using an Intel-SGX based service that uses [Trusted Execution Environments ](https://software.intel.com/en-us/sgx/details) (TEE).
+Additional alternative private compute techniques include homomorphic encryption, multiparty computation, and differential privacy.

 ### Visualization and notification services

 Our working assumption is to:
-- inform individuals who have been in close proximity of individuals who have tested positive via a notification system.
+- Inform individuals who have been in close proximity of individuals who have tested positive via a notification system.
 This section is TBD based on requirements defined by experts
-- create a visualization service for users (individual and social organizations) to track the current status virus outbreak at a granular level.
+- Create a visualization service for users (individual and social organizations) to track the current status virus outbreak at a granular level.

-These diagrams provides an overview of how these services connect and how data is accessed and controlled throughout.
-Note: data is encrypted on the client side, remains encrypted in transit, and is protected by TEE guarantees during compute.
+These diagrams provide an overview of how these services connect and how data is accessed and controlled throughout. *Note: data is encrypted on the client side, remains encrypted in transit, and is protected by TEE security and privacy guarantees during compute.*

 ![image](docs/diagrams/Data-control.png)